 Mechanicsburg is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,999 people and 13 constituent neighborhoods, Mechanicsburg is the 133rd largest community in Pennsylvania.
-Mechanicsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Mechanicsburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Mechanicsburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mechanicsburg are a mix of both white- and blue-collar jobs.
+Mechanicsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mechanicsburg is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Mechanicsburg who work in office and administrative support (16.89%), sales jobs (8.98%), and management occupations (8.67%).

 Also of interest is that Mechanicsburg has more people living here who work in computers and math than 95% of the places in the US.